top of page

 Personal Essays & Opinion Writing

-I bring voice, vulnerability, and structure to lived experience.
-My essays explore identity, place, culture, and the complexity of modern life with nuance and intention.
+Creative nonfiction is one of my best-honed crafts, as most of my work revolves around personal narrative.
+I bring voice, vulnerability, and structure to lived experience to help tell compelling, provocative stories that reflect the human experience.
+My essays typically explore identity, belonging, disability, culture, and depict the complexity of modern life with nuance and intention.

 Content & Marketing Writing